phaserjs/phaser/README.md

 <div align="center"><img src="http://phaser.io/images/github/news.jpg"></div>

-Happy New Year! and welcome to the first release of Phaser in 2015.
+Happy New Year!
+Welcome to the first release of Phaser in 2015.

-After the runaway success Phaser enjoyed in 2014 we're really excited to see what this year will bring.
-So we're starting out strong with the 2.2.2 release.
+We're kicking off the year with the 2.2.2 release.
 This is mostly a maintenance release and fixes a few crucial issues such as tilemap rendering in Safari and physics performance.
 But a few small but super-useful features sneaked in too, my favourite being that the Loader now supports BLOB urls for audio files.

+We're hard at work on Phaser 3.
+Development on the brand new renderer began in earnest last year and we're already seeing exceptional results from it.
+You can follow our development in the forum and public repo.
+Even though we're working on taking Phaser 3 into ES6 and the next generation of web browsers, we haven't stopped with the 2.x branch either.

-If you take a peek at the [milestones](https://github.com/photonstorm/phaser/milestones/2.3.0) you'll see we've got some great features about to merge into dev for the 2.3 release.
+If you take a peek at the [2.3 milestones](https://github.com/photonstorm/phaser/milestones/2.3.0) you'll see we've got some great features in build.
 Included is a refactoring of all the Game Object classes, a new parallel asset loader and more consistent Text style handling.

-As well as this we're also hard at work on Phaser 3.
-Development on the brand new renderer began in earnest last year and we're already seeing exceptional results from it.
-You can follow along in the forum and public repo.
+After the runaway success Phaser enjoyed in 2014 we're really excited to see what this year will bring, and hope you'll join us for the ride.

 Happy coding everyone!
-I hope to see you on the forums.
+See you on the forums.

 ![boogie](http://www.phaser.io/images/spacedancer.gif)